Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mirani has two active public transport stops operating, both serving buses.
 These stops are served by one route in total, offering 20 weekly passenger trips combined.
-The accessibility of transport is rated good, with residents typically located 373 meters from the nearest stop.
+The accessibility of transport is rated as good, with residents typically living 385 meters away from the nearest stop.

-On average, services run twice a day across all routes, equating to about 10 weekly trips per individual stop.
+On average, services run twice daily across all routes, equating to around 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport